MusicPlayerDaemon/MPD/doc/protocol.rst

     This command may be used to list metadata of remote files (e.g. URI beginning with "http://" or "smb://").

-    Clients that are connected via UNIX domain socket may use this command to read the tags of an arbitrary local file (URI is an absolute path).
+    Clients that are connected via local socket may use this command to read the tags of an arbitrary local file (URI is an absolute path).